Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2023-02-18-Loss_functions_ML.md

 Intuitively, the sparse categorical just takes the index of the true-value to calculate the loss

 So when model output is for example `[0.1, 0.3, 0.7]` and ground truth is `3` (if indexed from 1) then loss compute only logarithm of `0.7`.
 This doesn't change the final value, because in the regular version of categorical crossentropy other values are immediately multiplied by zero (because of one-hot encoding characteristic).
 Thanks to that it computes logarithm once per instance and omits the summation which leads to better performance.
-The formula might look like this: